simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 ### `remove` method docstring

-Remove specified value from this array.<hr>
+Remove a specified value from this array.<hr>

 **[Parameters]**